mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 #### OpenID Connect
 - Template for bean definition in socialuser-authn-beans.xml: ExampleOpenIdConnectIdentity
-- This module does not support forced authentication by default.
+- This module maybe be configured to support forced auhentication, passive authentication and login hint.
+- Forced authentication request is implemented as max_age=0 oidc parameter.
+Not all providers respect that.
+- Passive authentication request is implemented prompt=none oidc parameter.
+Check that the provider respects that.
+- Login hint is implemented as login_hint oidc paramter.
+See example flow in socialuseropenidconnectloginhint-authn-flow.xml

 #### Yle (Finnish Broadcasting Company)
 - Template for bean definition in socialuser-authn-beans.xml: OAuth2YleIdentity